What is Heaven Like?

 Now, imagine what it would be like if you could enter this state of consciousness not during sleep, but while fully awake.
 Could life in the afterlife be like this?

 When we have an ordinary dream, we may dream of doing things such as walking down the street.
 In your dream, you will be aware of the scenery around you and will have a body just like in waking life.
 You will feel your legs moving, may hear sounds and even smell things.
 The dream situation will be very much like a normal everyday life.
 However, your physical body is doing nothing at all.
 It is in bed.
 Although we take it for granted, the body in which we find ourselves in dreams is not our real body.
-All the experiences take place in another body, which are called the “dream body.”
+All the experiences take place in another body, which is called the “dream body.”

 Some people have trained themselves to have regular lucid dreams and deliberately exploit them.
 The world they experience in lucid dreams is as real as the one they know in waking life.
 It is the case that some of these dreams take place in the spirit body, as several people have visited their own bedroom during a lucid dream and seen themselves asleep in bed.

 Life in the afterlife is like an extraordinary lucid dream.

 Lucid Dreams and Out-of-Body Experiences

-Some of the most important work in this area of research done by Robert A. Monroe (1916-1995).
+Some of the most important works in this area of research done by Robert A. Monroe (1916-1995).
 Monroe was a regular lucid dreamer and had many out-of-body experiences (OBEs).
 In the mid-1950s, Monroe set up his own foundation, the Monroe Institute, to try to understand his experiences.
 In particular, he invented a technology, called “hemi-sync” which consisted of feeding sound into the two hemispheres of the brain to facilitate altered states of consciousness–especially OBEs.